Abeer Raza, Co-founder of TekRevol, Joins Youth Entrepreneurs Council

 I honestly don’t think I am great at what I do.
 And I see that as a strength because it allows me to continue to challenge myself and be better.

 But I think if there was one thing, I would say self-reflection, and I have quoted this several times in meetings that I’ve had with my team.
 The fact that I always try to look at things from an outsider’s perspective, makes it easier for me to tackle situations objectively and get things done.
 It allows me to tackle meetings, negotiations, dues in a much more different way.
 My approach is not to playact, convince people or get my point across.
 Most of the times, I try to understand what the other person is saying and then make sure they understand that I get them.
 So I find that this introspective approach enables me to make better decisions.

-What aspect about being the co-founder of TekRevol thrills you the most?
+What aspect of being the co-founder of TekRevol thrills you the most?

 How does joining YEC fit into the picture?

-The journey of being an entrepreneur is kind of lonely, because when you have to take responsibility of both, the failures and successes.
+The journey of being an entrepreneur is kind of lonely because when you have to take responsibility for both, the failures and successes.
 Especially the failures.
 The successes are always the effect and responsibility of the team, and the failures are always the responsibility of the CEO.
 That’s just how it works.
 So when that happens, you get into your self-reflective mode, you don’t have anyone to lean on and you don’t have anyone to answer those hard questions.
-So YEC helps me access people who might have already been through these challenges, or who have ideas that can help grow this company.
-And obviously it doesn’t hurt that you have some of the greatest minds that can allow you to tap into potential of their thought process and implement some of those things.
+So YEC helps me, access people, who might have already been through these challenges, or who have ideas that can help grow this company.
+And obviously, it doesn’t hurt that you have some of the greatest minds that can allow you to tap into the potential of their thought process and implement some of those things.

 Is this the final destination or is it a stepping stone for something bigger?